Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 The Sourcing Question

 Several Swiss-market brands source through European importers rather than directly from Japan.
 This adds cost and often means less control over quality and freshness.
-Direct-from-farm sourcing ensures fresher matcha and genuine traceability.
+Direct-from-farm sourcing ensures fresher matcha and genuine traceability, and it removes one layer of margin that otherwise translates either to higher consumer prices or to corners cut elsewhere in the supply chain.

 Price Does Not Always Equal Quality

 We found matcha priced at CHF 2.50/g that tasted no better than options at CHF 1/g.
-Conversely, some affordable options delivered excellent quality.
-Price alone is not a reliable indicator — transparency and sourcing matter more.
+Conversely, some affordable direct-import options delivered excellent quality.
+Price alone is not a reliable indicator: transparency and sourcing matter more.
+The one consistent pattern: products with genuine Japanese origin documentation, JAS organic certification, and disclosed harvest details almost always delivered on taste.

 Our Approach at Maison Genkai